 The CVARS repeater frequency 145.47 pl 127.3 on Mt Sicker is maintained by the Cowichan Valley Regional District (CVRD)

 During the cloudy winter months we may be turning the 220MHz repeater off in the evening until after the morning net.
 This will ensure there is adequate power available for the 146.680 repeater and the Island Trunk system.
-The 6 Meter will be down for the winter.
+The 6 Meter repeater is out of service until further notice.

 Mount Brenton (VE7AQW)